AriFordsham/GHCWiki/debugging-ghc-crashes.md

 - Look at the fragment of code that crashed: `disassemble`.
 It should be pretty small (code blocks in GHC-generated code usually are).
-Look at the instruction that caused the crash (the address is given in the `where` output earlier).
+Look at the instruction that caused the crash - the address is given in the `where` output earlier.
 If you can tell what the problem is right there, then great.

 - Poke around in the heap and stack and see if you can figure out